sudevp2025/HPE-Training/README.md

 # HPE-Training
-This repo used for HPE training
+This repo used for HPE training purpose by Sudev